ros2/design/articles/ros2_dds_security.md

 - **governance.p7s**: The XML document that specifies to the **Access control** plugin how the domain should be secured  (signed by the Permissions CA).
 - **permissions.p7s**: The XML document that specifies the permissions of this particular context instance to the **Access control** plugin (also signed by the Permissions CA).

-This can be specified by setting the `$ROS_SECURITY_ROOT_DIRECTORY` environment variable to point to the root of the contexts directory tree, and then specifying the context path using the `--ros-args` runtime argument `--context`, e.g.:
+This can be specified by setting the `ROS_SECURITY_ROOT_DIRECTORY` environment variable to point to the root of the contexts directory tree, and then specifying the context path using the `--ros-args` runtime argument `--context`, e.g.:

 ``` shell
 export ROS_SECURITY_ROOT_DIRECTORY="/home/bob/.ros/sros2_keystore/contexts"